Louise of Lorraine: The marriage proposal of Henry III

-Louise would first meet Henry in the autumn of 1573, when Henry, Duke of Anjou, was on his way to Kraków, the capital of his new kingdom, Poland-Lithuania.
+Despite her cousins marriage to Henry's sister; Louise first saw Henry, Duke of Anjou, in the autumn of 1573, when he was on his way to Kraków, the capital of his new kingdom, Poland-Lithuania.
 She attracted Henry's interest during a celebration in honor of Henry's election as King of Poland-Lithuania.

+In November of the same year Ogier Ghiselin de Busbecq, a diplomat in the employ of the Holy Roman Empire was reporting that;

+Some think that he [Henry] has set his heart on Monsieur de Vaudemont's daughter, who is a very handsome girl.
+Besides, the King is devoted to the House and party of Lorraine. and most anxious for its advancement.
+However, if he marries her he will cause tongues to wag, and give offence to those who from interest or jealousy are opposed to the party of Lorraine.
+Amongst these must be numbered Vendôme, Condé, and possibly Alençon himself, who will suspect-not without reason perhaps-that this marriage is only the thin end of the wedge.

+Henry's mother Catherine is said to have dismayed at the news, not only with not being told about it but also that she saw as a mesalliance and worse; Louise was a member of the Lorraine family and related to the Guise.

 Following the death of Charles IX of France, Henry of Poland-Lithuania succeeded him under the name of Henry III of France and returned clandestinely to France.
 Louise was with her family traveling to Reims for Henry's coronation, when Philippe Hurault de Cheverny and Michel Du Guast arrived to make Henry's marriage proposal.